defold/doc/docs/en/manuals/project-settings.md

 # Project settings

 The file *game.project* contains all project wide settings.
-It must stay in the root of the project and must be named *game.project*.
-The first thing the engine does when starting up and launching your game is looking for this file.
+It must stay in the root folder of the project and must be named *game.project*.
+The first thing the engine does when starting up and launching your game is look for this file.

 Every setting in the file belongs to a category.
 The format of the file is simple text and can be edited by any standard text editor.
 The format looks like this: